 In this example, you will be listening to a Latin music clip.
 In Latin music like merengue and salsa, the percussion instruments, piano, and bass line all work together to make an incredible intricate rhythmic web.
 In the clips below you will hear all of the different Latin percussion instruments solo.
 Then you will hear the full track (repeated once for a total of eight measures).

 After you have mastered all of the rhythms above, listen to the full track below.
 Follow the notation.
 Then, take turns playing along with each of the instrument parts in turn.
 Once you are comfortable with these complex rhythms, pick up your instrument and create a melody that follows the different rhythmic patterns.
 If you are a vocalist, improvise a simple melodic line over the complex rhythms, occasionally incorporating syncopation into your melodic line.

 Feel comfortable with these complex Latin rhythms?
 Then call a friend over.
 Each of you will take a different rhythm and take turns playing the rhythm and improvising over the syncopation.

 While syncopation is found in many musical styles, Latin music has some of the most complex syncopated rhythms in popular music.
-While you might find some syncopation in rock and jazz, mainstream pop tunes, dance music, and indie rock rarely deviate too much from basic rhythms.
+You might find some syncopation in rock and jazz, mainstream pop tunes, dance music, and indie rock typically don’t stray as far from basic rhythms.

 Listen to a few of the musical examples below to further explore syncopation in music.
 As you listen to the music, use your ear training skills to: